-I should have called a cab, but I really couldn’t spare the funds for it and I didn’t live too far from here anyway.
-But walking home alone at night was still nerve-wracking, no matter how short the distance.
+Maybe I should’ve called a cab but I can’t really spare the funds for it and I don’t live too far from here anyway.
+But walking home alone at night is still nerve-wracking, no matter how short the distance.

-Being a werewolf didn’t help one bit.
-I was a low-ranked weakling, an Omega.
-For me, being a shifter was almost more of a burden then a blessing.
-The heightened senses and healing abilities were beneficial, but the constant of every other wolf having the urge to make it abundantly clear that they were above me, didn’t way up for it.
+Being a werewolf doesn’t help at all.
+I’m a low-ranked weakling, an Omega.
+It’s almost more of a burden than a blessing.
+The heightened senses and accelerated healing are beneficial of course, but the constant bullying from other wolves having the urge to make it abundantly clear that they are above me, doesn’t make up for it.

-The wind picked up and blew snow up my legs and under the skirt of my dress.
+A gush of wind blows snow up my legs and under the skirt of my dress.